CyberShadow/btdu/README.md

 `--max-samples`, `--max-time`, and `--min-resolution` control when btdu stops sampling (and, in headless mode, exits).

 See [CONCEPTS.md](CONCEPTS.md) for more information about btdu / btrfs concepts, such as represented / exclusive / shared size.

-### Headless mode

-With the `--headless` switch, btdu will run without the user interface.
-This is useful together with the `--export` option, which saves results to a file that can later be viewed in the UI using the `--import` option.
-For automated invocations, don't forget to specify a stop condition such as `--max-time`.

-Example:

-    # btdu --headless --export=results.json --max-time=10m /path/to/filesystem/root
-    $ btdu --import results.json

 ### Deleting